Anne Kantor Fellows

 Rachel Hay (2021) | Rachel Hay was one of the Australia Institute’s inaugural Anne Kantor Young Women Environmentalist Fellows.
 Rachel worked with the Australia Institute Tasmania and the Tasmanian Independent Science Council.

-During her time with the Australia Institute, Rachel authored two submissions on Tasmania’s anti-protest laws, and led a campaign that saw the penalties and scope of the laws reduced.
-She also wrote a report which suggested improvements for the Tasmanian Integrity Commission, triggering Parliament and media debate, and commitments from the Government for improvement.
+During her time with the Australia Institute, Rachel authored two submissions on Tasmania’s anti-protest laws and led a campaign that saw the penalties and scope of the laws reduced.
+She also wrote a report that suggested improvements for the Tasmanian Integrity Commission, triggering Parliament and media debate and commitments from the Government for improvement.
 Rachel engaged with the Review of Tasmania’s Climate Change legislation and assisted independent Legislative Council MP Meg Webb in proposing amendments.

-During the fellowship, Kate completed research on Murray-Darling and rural issues, worked in Parliament House, featured on the ABCs Q+A and helped coordinate an Australia Institute event ‘Putting EVs on the Fast Track’.
-Kate has continued on with the Australia Institute and is now working in the Canberra office.
+During the fellowship, Kate completed research on Murray-Darling and rural issues, worked in Parliament House, was featured on the ABCs Q+A and helped coordinate an Australia Institute event, ‘Putting EVs on the Fast Track’.

 Hannah Melville-Rea (2021) | Hannah Melville-Rea worked within the Australia Institute's Climate & Energy Program as an inaugural Anne Kantor Fellow.

-She provided policy recommendations to Australia's climate resilience strategy, conducted quantitative analysis of federal grant spending, and translated gridded temperature projections into electorate-level briefs about extreme heat in Western Sydney.
-Hannah plans to enroll in a PhD program from September 2022.
+She provided policy recommendations for Australia's climate resilience strategy, conducted a quantitative analysis of federal grant spending, and translated gridded temperature projections into electorate-level briefs about extreme heat in Western Sydney.
+Hannah is currently enrolled in a PhD at Stanford University.

-At the Victorian National Parks Association, Elizabeth coordinated the organisation’s campaign and communication work in the intersection between nature conservation and climate action.
+At the Victorian National Parks Association, Elizabeth coordinated the organisation’s campaign and communication work at the intersection between nature conservation and climate action.
 She also implemented an organisation-wide strategy to improve youth engagement in nature conservation advocacy.
-At the Australia Institute, Elizabeth wrote the environment chapter of the 2022 Budget Wrap, and co-authored a report exposing cronyism in the Administrative Appeals Tribunal.
-She is now working as a Researcher in the Australia Institute’s Democracy & Accountability program.
+At the Australia Institute, Elizabeth wrote the environment chapter of the 2022 Budget Wrap and co-authored a report exposing cronyism in the Administrative Appeals Tribunal.

 Sienna Parrott (2022) | Sienna Parrott was a 2022 Anne Kantor Young Women Environmentalist Fellow.